JakubBartoszewicz/DeePaC/README.md

 ### GPU support

-To use GPUs, you need to reinstall TensorFlow.
+To use GPUs, you need to install the GPU version of TensorFlow.
 It is easy in conda:
 ```
-conda remove tensorflow
-conda install tensorflow-gpu
+conda install tensorflow-gpu deepac
 ```

 If you're using `pip`, you need to install CUDA and CuDNN first (see TensorFlow installation guide for details).
 Then